psaikido/hugle.uk/pages/prose/anecdotes/100-dancing-shiva.md

 around that time
 I had my ear pierced
 and thus the rings remind me
-of taht ecstatic rite
+of that ecstatic rite
 a journey of tribal allegiance
-to waht I later learned to call
+to what I later learned to call
 the Way of the Bodhisattva
 </div>